ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 *Figure 3: Parameters affecting topographic sensitivity include the perpendicular baseline B&#8869, the wavelength  of the sensor &#955, the distance from the sensor to the ground R, and the sensor look angle &#952.
 Credit: Franz J. Meyer*

+#### Temporal Baseline
 In contrast to the (physical) baseline, the *temporal baseline* refers to the time separation between imaging passes.
 Along-track interferometry measures motion in the millisecond to second range.
 This technique can detect ocean currents and rapidly moving objects like boats.
-Differential interferometry is the standard method used to detect motion in the days to years range.
-This is the type of interferometry is performed by the Sentinel-1 HyP3 InSAR processing algorithm.
+Differential interferometry is the standard method used to detect motion in the range of days to years.
+This is the type of interferometry that is performed by the Sentinel-1 HyP3 InSAR processing algorithm.
 Table 1 lists different temporal baselines, their common names, and what they can be used to measure.

 |Duration | Known as | Measurement of |
 |---------|----------|----------------|